telerik/xaml-docs/controls/radmap/features/changing-the-viewport.md

     End Sub
 {{endregion}}

-## Setting the Best View for the VisualizationLayer
+## Setting the Best View

 If you have a set of elements displayed by the `VisualizationLayer`, you might want to display all of them in the visible area of the map and to set the optimal zoom for them.
-This can be done by using the `Best View` feature of the `RadMap` control.
-To use it you have to call the `GetBestView` method of the VisualizationLayer and pass its items to it.
+This can be done by using the best view feature of the `RadMap` control.
+To use it, call the `GetBestView` method of the `VisualizationLayer` and pass its items to it.
 This method will return a `LocationRect` object which represents the best view for the items.
-You can use it in order to adjust the RadMap center and zoom level.
+You can use it in order to adjust the `RadMap` center and zoom level.

 ## __[C#] Setting the Best View of the RadMap control__
 {{region changing-the-viewport-6}}
     private void SetBestView()
 	{
-	    LocationRect rect = this.informationLayer.GetBestView(this.informationLayer.Items.Cast<object>());
+	    LocationRect rect = this.visualizationLayer.GetBestView(this.informationLayer.Items.Cast<object>());

         this.RadMap.SetView(rect, 300);
 	}